top of page

 That wasn’t the worst of it.

-At some point, someone on the FamilySearch merged both Catherines to a third woman with the same name living in an entirely different part of the state.
+Someone on FamilySearch eventually merged both Catherines into a third woman with the same name living in an entirely different part of the state.

 The unrelated Catherine’s family historian contacted me and kindly indicated the errors in my research. *Gulp*

-Together we worked to sort out the three Catherine Ms and ‘remarried’ them to the correct husbands.
+Together, we worked to sort out the three Catherines and 'remarried' them to the correct husbands.

 Mistakes happen.
-If you disagree, then perhaps FamilySearch Family Tree will drive you insane.
+If you disagree, perhaps the FamilySearch Family Tree will drive you insane.

 “I Can’t Upload My Gedcom File.”

-The goal of FamilySearch Family Tree is to have ONE profile for everyone who ever lived.
-Each time you add a new person to the family tree, FamilySearch will check to see if that individual already appears in the database.
+FamilySearch Family Tree aims to have ONE profile for everyone who ever lived.
+When you add a new person to the family tree, FamilySearch will check to see if that individual already appears in the database.

 Therefore, you can’t rapidly upload your tree from another genealogy software program or online tree platform.
 You have to manually add new people or make changes to existing profiles.